u-boot/u-boot/tools/binman/binman.rst

 align:
     This sets the alignment of the entry.
 The entry offset is adjusted so that the entry starts on an aligned boundary within the containing section or image.
-For example 'align = <16>' means that the entry will start on a 16-byte boundary.
+For example, 'align = <16>' means that the entry will start on a 16-byte boundary.
 This may mean that padding is added before the entry.
 The padding is part of the containing section but is not included in the entry, meaning that an empty space may be created before